Death of Keenan Anderson: Aftermath

-Anderson's cousin, Patrisse Cullors, who is the co-founder of the Black Lives Matter movement, called for LAPD Chief Michel Moore and the involved officers to resign; she described the incident as being that Anderson "needed care and he did not get care.
+Anderson's cousin, Patrisse Cullors, who is the co-founder of the Black Lives Matter movement, called for Chief Moore and the involved officers to resign; she described the incident as being that Anderson "needed care and he did not get care.
 He was stolen from us.
 He was killed".
-Later in January 2023, Anderson's family announced their intention to sue the city of Los Angeles, seeking $50 million in damages and claiming that police officers performed an "unlawful assault and battery".
+Later in January 2023, Anderson's family announced their intention to sue the city of Los Angeles, filing a $50 million claim against the city and claiming that police officers performed an "unlawful assault and battery".
+The family subsequently sued the LAPD for $100 million.